isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-31-post-Singapore in Sepia.md

 includes a T. Vellenzer, who sailed on the Prinzess Irene on 6 May.11 However, T. Vellenzer is not mentioned in the Straits Directory or in the newspapers before 1901.
 More likely, the album belonged to a J. Vellenzer, who was mentioned in the directories between 1897 and 1901.
 J. Vellenzer worked for Brinkmann & Co,12 a trading company with offices in Britain and Germany.
 Outside of work, Vellenzer was likely active in the Singapore Cricket Club as from 1899 to 1901, his name was listed regularly in the club’s tennis tournaments.

 G. R. Lambert & Co. faced tough times as advances in photographic technology allowed amateurs and other companies to elbow into the market.
 The studio lost its manager, Koch, in 1905 or 1906, and did not recover.
-G. R. Lambert & Co. eventually folded in 1918.13 Timothy Pwee
+G. R. Lambert & Co. eventually folded in 1918.13

+– Written by Timothy Pwee

+#### **NOTES**